composewell/packcheck/README.md

 By default it uses cabal sandbox builds.
 It creates any temporary files or build artifacts inside `.package-test` directory.
 You can remove that directory after the build to release the space if needed.
+For full cleanup or build from scratch you can also remove `.stack-work` and `.cabal-sandbox`.

 stack is automatically installed and can be used to do cabal builds as well.
 If you specify `BUILD=cabal` and `RESOLVER` at the same time then the cabal build